UberGuidoZ/Flipper/Sub-GHz/ReadMe.md

 Various SUB files I've found or created.
+Some tested, some not.